Budapest, Hungary

 Where to stay for every budget

-1. Castle District (District I) - Nestled on the Buda side of the city, the Castle District is a charming area with cobbled streets, historic buildings, and stunning views of the Danube River.
-Ideal for those seeking a quiet and romantic atmosphere.
+1. Castle District (District I): Stay in this historic neighborhood for a charming atmosphere with cobblestone streets, medieval architecture, and stunning views of the Danube River.
+Ideal for history buffs and those seeking a quieter stay.

-1. Four Seasons Hotel Gresham Palace Budapest - Housed in a magnificent Art Nouveau building overlooking the Chain Bridge, this luxury hotel boasts opulent rooms, a spa with infinity pool, and exceptional service.
-Perfect for indulging in a lavish experience.
+1. Four Seasons Hotel Gresham Palace: Housed in a historic Art Nouveau building overlooking the Chain Bridge, this luxury hotel features opulent rooms, a spa, fine dining options, and impeccable service.

-2. Aria Hotel Budapest by Library Hotel Collection - Inspired by music, this boutique hotel in the heart of the city offers themed rooms, a rooftop bar with panoramic views, a music library, and a complimentary afternoon wine and cheese reception.
-Ideal for music enthusiasts and luxury seekers.
+2. Aria Hotel Budapest: A music-themed boutique hotel in the heart of the city, offering luxurious rooms with unique decor, a rooftop bar with panoramic views, and a complimentary wine and cheese reception every evening.

 Budget & Costs